Armadillidium vulgare

-Armadillidium vulgare, the common pill-bug, common pill woodlouse, roly-poly, potato bug, slater, doodle bug, or carpenter, is a widespread European species of woodlouse.
-It is the most extensively investigated terrestrial isopod species.
-It is native to Mediterranean Europe, but as an introduced species they have become naturalized in almost all suitable ecosystems.
+Armadillidium vulgare, the common pill-bug, common pill woodlouse, rolly-polly, potato bug, slater, doodle bug, or carpenter is a widespread European species of woodlouse and the most extensively investigated terrestrial isopod species.
+It is native to Mediterranean Europe, but has been an introduced species and naturalized in almost all suitable ecosystems.
+Many of their behaviors are driven by the prevention of desiccation, or drying out, which is why they are commonly found in high humidity, moderate temperature areas.
+Within ecosystems, they feed primarily on plant litter, which is essential for nitrogen cycling, and serve as prey for spiders, centipedes, and other small organisms.

 They are kept as pets by hobbyists for their wide range of possible color variations.

 Description

-Armadillidium vulgare may reach a length of 18 mm, and is capable of rolling into a ball when disturbed; this ability, along with its general appearance, gives it the name pill-bug and also creates the potential for confusion with pill millipedes such as Glomeris marginata.
+Armadillidium vulgare may reach up to a length of 18 mm, and are capable of rolling into a ball when disturbed.
+This ability, along with its general appearance, gives it the name pill-bug.
+This may create the potential for confusion with pill millipedes such as Glomeris marginata.
 It can be distinguished from Armadillidium nasatum and Armadillidium depressum by the gap that A. nasatum and A. depressum leave when rolling into a ball; A. vulgare does not leave such a gap.